SabreTools/MPF/CHANGELIST.md

 - Fix PVD retrieval for multi-session discs
 - Updated to DIC version 20200921
 - Add and fix multiple Sega disc header pieces or submission info
+- Fixed issues in parsing the alternate mainInfo format

 ### 1.17.1 (2020-09-14)
 - Shuffled some shared, internal UI variables